Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 3. Definitions

-3.1 Please refer to the University’s Glossary of Terms for policies and procedures.
+3.1 Refer to the University’s Glossary of Terms for definitions of terms as they specifically relate to policy documents.

 4. Nominations